 About Jonathan Rutledge

 I strive to create a sense of timeless beauty in my jewelry reminiscent of what one might see in a museum, but relative to what one would want to wear in today's world.
 I incorporate goldsmithing processes made famous by the Greeks and Etruscans and work primarily in high karat gold and gemstones.
 I use a technique in my work called granulation.
 This means that all of the patterns in my jewelry are made up of individually placed tiny gold granules that are fused in place.
-My work combines this technique along with chasing and reppousse to create one-of-a-kind pieces that blend ancient design with contemporary style.
+My work combines this technique along with chasing and repousse to create one-of-a-kind pieces that blend ancient design with contemporary style.
 I incorporate high karat gold alloys with precious stones and pearls to do so.
 When observing much of my work from a distance it appears rather simple in form or shape.
 With this said, I strive to give the viewer the feeling that there is more to see.
-A feeling that they have to get closer in order to really understand what they are drawn to.
+A feeling that they must move closer to really understand what they are drawn to.